Contributor: Meghan Vestal. Lesson ID: 12115

 Clothing was no different.
 The early Native Americans made their clothing from animal skins.

-You have probably noticed that your life is very different from how the first Americans lived.
+You have probably noticed that your life differs from the first Americans'.